12 SMS Marketing Strategies That Actually Work in 2026

-1. Obtaining Consent
+1. Always Get Explicit Consent

 Did users provide consent to receive your messages?
 It’s a critical question that comes down to privacy laws and three principles:

 • Clear and visible notice: Users should receive a clear and visible message asking if they’d like to opt into SMS messages.
-If they opt-in, this means your target audience wants to hear from you.
-If they opt-out, it means they do not.
+If they opt in, this means your target audience wants to hear from you.
+If they opt out, it means they do not.
 While rejection isn’t ideal, it’s important to keep communication lines open and transparent.

 • Consumer opt-in content: Once users opt into your SMS messages, you should send them an opt-in confirmation message that includes the name of your company or product, the expected frequency of messages, and opt-out instructions.